 Patricia Marroquin Norby (Purépecha), PhD, and associate curator of Native American art at the Metropolitan Museum of Art, is an adviser to the project.

-The presentation at the de Young museum is made possible by Denise Littlefield Sobel, lead sponsor of the exhibition, through generous support by Janet Barnes and Thomas W. Weisel Family, and additional support by Gail and Alec Merriam.
+The presentation at the de Young museum is made possible by Denise Littlefield Sobel, lead sponsor of the exhibition, through generous support by Janet Barnes, The Bernard Osher Foundation, and Thomas W. Weisel Family, and additional support by Gail and Alec Merriam.

 Visiting \ de Young